LPC & LMFT Supervision Texas

-Unlock Your Potential with an Experienced LPC Supervisor
+Unlock Your Potential with an Experienced LPC and LMFT Supervisor

 This is a photo of a black canvas that says grow with us and has potted plants around it.
 This photo is to encourage LPC-associates to begin LPC Supervision with Latasha Teamer, a black LPC supervisor in Texas.

-The process of choosing an LPC Supervisor in Texas is important and one that should be taken with care and consideration.
+The process of choosing an LPC and LMFT Supervisor in Texas is important and one that should be taken with care and consideration.

 This is a photo of 5 professional women working at a table and collaborating together.
 This is what LPC-supervision is like with Latasha Teamer, a black therapist in San Antonio that offers supervision for LPC-Associates

-• I will encourage self-discovery, independence, and accountability.
+• A focus on self-discovery, independence, and accountability.

-• LPC (Licensed Professional Counselor) supervision in Texas refers to the required process that an individual must go through to become a fully licensed professional counselor in the state of Texas.
-LPC supervision is a structured and essential process designed to ensure that newly licensed counselors gain the necessary experience, skills, and ethical grounding to practice independently and effectively.
-This process involves working under the guidance and oversight of a qualified LPC-Supervisor.
+• LPC (Licensed Professional Counselor) and LMFT (Licensed Marriage and Family Therapist) supervision in Texas refers to the required process that an individual must go through to become a fully licensed professional counselor and marriage and family therapist in the state of Texas.
+LPC and LMFT supervision are a structured and essential process designed to ensure that newly licensed counselors gain the necessary experience, skills, and ethical grounding to practice independently and effectively.
+This process involves working under the guidance and oversight of a qualified LPC and/or LMFT-Supervisor.
 During this time, your supervisor takes full professional responsibility for all of your counseling activities, as well as helps you develop into a fully licensed professional.

 Requirements for LPC Supervision